Max-Herbold/AllCallTimersDiscordPlugin/README.md

 ## Versions available
 [allCallTimers/*](https://github.com/Max-Herbold/Vencord/tree/main/src/plugins/allCallTimers) is intended to be used with [Vencord](https://vencord.dev/).<br/>
 [AllCallTimeCounter.plugin.js](https://github.com/Max-Herbold/AllCallTimersDiscordPlugin/tree/main/AllCallTimeCounter.plugin.js) is intended to be used with [BD](https://betterdiscord.app/).
+(Outdated and does not work well with large servers >~200 members)